oban-bg/oban/README.md

 </p>

 <p align="center">
-  Robust job processing in Elixir, backed by modern PostgreSQL.
+  Robust job processing in Elixir, backed by modern PostgreSQL or SQLite3.
   Reliable, <br /> observable and loaded with <a href="#Features">enterprise grade features</a>.
 </p>